ryanjsalva/blog/_posts/2016-05-15-cordova-dev-environment.md

 {% highlight bash %}
 # start the emulator
-emulator @Nexus-7
+emulator @Nexus-7 &
 {% endhighlight %}

+The `&` at the end of that command means, "open in the background."
 Observe that the emulator... well, it's not *fast*, but it's not horrifically slow because Intel's HAXM is speeding things up:

 ![Emulator launching with HAXM in the Terminal](/assets/2016-05-15-haxm.png)